Haivision/srt/docs/features/socket-groups.md

 Note that there doesn't happen anything like "switching" of the link.
 You should rather think of it as turning into a "temporary broadcast" mode, where multiple links are used for transmission (still, only for those links that were activated).
-This situation can then resolved into one of the following:
+This situation can then get resolved into one of the following:

 * The link turns back to stable, so there are multiple stable links
 * The link gets really broken, so only the newly activated link transmits